Halloween 2012

 My house interior is getting there!
 The Victrola is set in place on the piano, most of the black LED taper candles are in place, tapestry and spiderweb lace curtains and pillows are out, and the Catoween tapestry is over the couch, but hanging the spooky wall art is still in process due to secret projects still underway….bwahaha!

 Major construction is going fairly well, but still a lot to finish!
 The castle has some new architectural features, several of which were painted with final accents just as dusk was falling Sunday evening.
-I never thought I’d use leftover paint from my aqua bathroom for Halloween projects, but it was Can you guess what these are?perfect and worked like a charm in the power sprayer I bought last year.
+I never thought I’d use leftover paint from my aqua bathroom for Halloween projects, but it was perfect and worked like a charm in the power sprayer I bought last year.
 More foam carving and painting to come this weekend though!

 Only one update left next week before my epic grand party plans will be revealed!